Portuguese cuisine: Fish and seafood

 Foremost amongst these is bacalhau (cod), which is the type of fish most consumed in Portugal.
-It is said that there are more than 365 ways to cook cod, one for every day of the year.
+It is said that there are more than 365 ways to cook cod, meaning at least one dish for each day of the year.
 Cod is almost always used dried and salted, because the Portuguese fishing tradition in the North Atlantic developed before the invention of refrigeration—therefore it needs to be soaked in water or sometimes milk before cooking.
 The simpler fish dishes are often flavoured with virgin olive oil and white wine vinegar.

 Portugal has been fishing and trading cod since the 15th century, and this cod trade accounts for its widespread use in the cuisine.
-Other popular seafoods includes fresh sardines (especially as sardinhas assadas), sea bass, snapper, swordfish, mackerel, sole, brill, halibut, John Dory, octopus, squid, cuttlefish, crabs, shrimp and prawns, lobster, spiny lobster, and many other crustaceans, such as barnacles, hake, horse mackerel (scad), scabbard (especially in Madeira), and a great variety of other fish and shellfish, as well as molluscs, such as clams, mussels, oysters, scallops and periwinkles.Caldeirada is a stew consisting of a variety of fish and shellfish with potatoes, tomatoes, piripiri, bell peppers, parsley, garlic, onions and coriander.
+Other popular seafoods includes fresh sardines (especially as sardinhas assadas), sea bass, snapper, swordfish, mackerel, sole, brill, halibut, John Dory, turbot, monkfish, octopus, squid, cuttlefish, crabs, shrimp and prawns, lobster, spiny lobster, and many other crustaceans, such as barnacles, hake, horse mackerel (scad), scabbard (especially in Madeira), and a great variety of other fish and shellfish, as well as molluscs, such as clams, mussels, oysters, scallops and periwinkles.

+Caldeirada is a range of different stews consisting of a variety of fish (turbot, monkfish, hake, mussels) and shellfish, resembling the Provençal bouillabaisse, or meats and game, together with multiple vegetable ingredients.
+These stews traditionally consist of (rapini) grelos, and/or potatoes, tomatoes, peri-peri, bell peppers, parsley, garlic, onions, pennyroyal, and in some regions, coriander.

-River lamprey and eels are considered fresh water delicacies.
-The Coimbra and Aveiro regions of central Portugal, are renowned for eel stews and lamprey seasonal dishes and festivals.
-Arganil and Penacova have popular dishes such as Arroz de Lampreia or Lampreia à Bordalesa.
+River lamprey and eels are freshwater specialties.
+The Coimbra and Aveiro regions of central Portugal are renowned for eel stews and lamprey seasonal dishes and festivals.
+Arganil and Penacova have popular dishes such as arroz de lampreia and lampreia à bordalesa.

 Sardines used to be preserved in brine for sale in rural areas.
 Later, sardine canneries developed all along the Portuguese coast.
 Ray fish is dried in the sun in Northern Portugal.
-Canned tuna is widely available in Continental Portugal.
+Canned tuna is widely available in continental Portugal.
 Tuna used to be plentiful in the waters of the Algarve.
 They were trapped in fixed nets when they passed the Portuguese southern coast on their way to spawn in the Mediterranean, and again when they returned to the Atlantic.
 Portuguese writer Raul Brandão, in his book Os Pescadores, describes how the tuna was hooked from the raised net into the boats, and how the fishermen would amuse themselves riding the larger fish around the net.
 Fresh tuna, however, is usually eaten in Madeira and the Algarve where tuna steaks are an important item in local cuisine.
-Canned sardines or tuna, served with boiled potatoes, black-eyed peas, collard greens and hard-boiled eggs, constitute a convenient meal when there is no time to prepare anything more elaborate.
+Canned sardines or tuna, served with boiled potatoes, black-eyed peas, collard greens and hard-boiled eggs constitute a convenient meal when there is no time to prepare anything more elaborate.